Frankenstein: Day of the Beast

-Frankenstein: Day of the Beast is a 2011 independent horror film directed by Ricardo Islas, based on the 1818 novel Frankenstein; or, The Modern Prometheus by Mary Shelley.
+Frankenstein: Day of the Beast is a 2011 independent horror film directed by Ricardo Islas, loosely based on the 1818 novel Frankenstein; or, The Modern Prometheus by Mary Shelley.
 It premiered with a limited theatrical release in the United States on November 27, 2011.

 Plot

 The film takes place on an undisclosed island on a foggy, winter day.
 Victor Frankenstein and his bride, Elizabeth, are set to be married by a priest who is rowed in on a small raft.
 But all is not well on the day of these young lovers’ wedding: The ceremony is clearly being conducted in secret, and Victor and Elizabeth are under the protection of seven well-armed mercenaries.
 All parties soon find themselves being stalked by a seemingly supernatural enemy of great physical strength that dwells in the woods surrounding the small chapel...a monster who kills with swiftness and purpose.
 As the slaughter escalates and the characters begin to die one by one at the hands of this mysterious Creature, Victor is forced to confess the unholy crimes he committed that has placed himself and the others in this deadly predicament.
 Meanwhile, as each character faces certain death, the beast’s ultimate target reveals itself not to be Victor, but his bride.